Table of Contents Hide

-Usually, tumors which are not aggressive can be treated with the watchful monitoring or the surgery alone.
+Usually, tumors that are not aggressive can be treated with watchful monitoring or surgery alone.
 Grade 2 cases are monitored closely after surgery to make sure there is no recurrence.

-Malignant cases are more difficult to remove and need treatments high-level treatment like radiation therapy, chemotherapy etc. Most of the treatments are intended to prolong and improve life as long as possible as microscopic cancer cells can remain even after surgery which will eventually grow back.
+Malignant cases are more difficult to remove and need treatments high-level treatment like radiation therapy, chemotherapy, etc. Most of the treatments are intended to prolong and improve life as long as possible as microscopic cancer cells can remain even after surgery and will eventually grow back.

 High-Level Brain Tumor treatments are

-Radiation therapy: X-rays or other forms of radiations are used to destroy cancerous cells or their growth
+Radiation therapy: X-rays or other forms of radiation are used to destroy cancerous cells or their growth

 Chemotherapy: In this, certain drugs are used to kill rapidly dividing cells.
 They can be consumed orally or through IV